deng113jie/ExeTeraCovid/README.md

 Importing the dataset requires the following:
  * The data snapshots
  * The schema file for the dataset `covid_schema.json` which can be found in this project
- * ExeTera and ExeTeraCovid, which can be installed using the command `pip install ExeTeraCovid`
+ * ExeTera and ExeTeraCovid, which you should have already installed

 ```
 exetera import